bitcod3r/hackerrank-challenges/javascript/1_Transaction_Counter/README.md

 ### Returns

-  `string[]`: an array of user ids as strings, sorteed ascending by numeric value.
+  `string[]`: an array of user ids as strings, sorted ascending by numeric value.

 ### Constraints